Skip to main content

 Summary

 If Homes Victoria wants you to pay for damage or cleaning, it can make a ‘maintenance claim’ against you.
 But this doesn’t mean you have to pay.
-If you disagree with the claim, Homes Victoria will need to apply to the Victorian Civil and Administrative Tribunal (VCAT) for an order requiring you to pay.
-You only have to pay if VCAT makes the order.
+If you disagree with the claim, Homes Victoria will need to apply to Rental Dispute Resolution Victoria (RDRV) to resolve the dispute.

-Homes Victoria will need to prove to VCAT why you should pay for the damage or cleaning.
+VCAT is similar to a court and hears many disputes in Victoria between renters and rental providers (like Homes Victoria), who must follow its decisions.
+If your dispute goes to VCAT, Homes Victoria will need to prove to VCAT why you should pay for the damage or cleaning.
 You can go to the VCAT hearing and say why you should not have to pay or why the amount should be less.
-We can help you do this.

 If you have a dispute with Homes Victoria, it will not affect any future applications you make for public housing.